apache/flink/docs/apis/batch/libs/gelly.md

 vertex represents a group of vertices and each edge represents a group of edges from the input graph.
 Furthermore, each vertex and edge in the output graph stores the common group value and the number of represented elements.

+### Jaccard Index

+#### Overview
+The Jaccard Index measures the similarity between vertex neighborhoods and is computed as the number of shared neighbors divided by the number of distinct neighbors.
+Scores range from 0.0 (no shared neighbors) to 1.0 (all neighbors are shared).

+#### Details
+Counting shared neighbors for pairs of vertices is equivalent to counting connecting paths of length two.
+The number of distinct neighbors is computed by storing the sum of degrees of the vertex pair and subtracting the count of shared neighbors, which are double-counted in the sum of degrees.

+The algorithm first annotates each edge with the target vertex's degree.
+Grouping on the source vertex, each pair of neighbors is emitted with the degree sum.
+Grouping on two-paths, the shared neighbors are counted.

+#### Usage
+The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing two vertex IDs, the number of shared neighbors, and the number of distinct neighbors.
+The result class provides a method to compute the Jaccard Index score.
+The graph ID type must be `Comparable` and `Copyable`.

+* `setLittleParallelism`: override the parallelism of operators processing small amounts of data
+* `setMaximumScore`: filter out Jaccard Index scores greater than or equal to the given maximum fraction
+* `setMinimumScore`: filter out Jaccard Index scores less than the given minimum fraction

 ### Local Clustering Coefficient

 #### Overview